-Each start to the new year is a perfect opportunity for a financial check-up, allowing you to review what you have accomplished and what you can improve upon going forward.
-Below is a short list of considerations to get 2016 started off on the right foot:
+Each start to the New Year is a perfect opportunity for a financial check-up, allowing you to review what you have accomplished and what you can improve upon going forward.
+Below is a list of considerations to get the New Year started off on the right foot:

 - Update your budget – Creating and utilizing a budget can help establish spending patterns, reveal inefficiencies, track progress towards goals, uncover excess cash flow, and uncover opportunities for savings.
 Usually, budgets should not exceed more than a year and should be calculated on a monthly basis.
 When putting together the budget, make sure to keep it simple; if there is too much detail, you risk making it too difficult to implement and monitor.